woocommerce/woocommerce/readme.txt

 * Dev - API - New parent_id param for products API.
 * Dev - API - Sales data in API now matches sales data in WooCommerce reports page.
 * Dev - API - Added 'net_sales' data to reports.
+* Dev - API - catalog_visibility is set to visible by default in products API.
 * Dev - Made template debug mode set WC_TEMPLATE_DEBUG_MODE constant and remove all overrides for all template loading functions.
 * Dev - Switched to .scss from .less for all styles.
 * Dev - Included bourbon for scss mixins.